Shipstr/senior-backend-code-challenge/README.md

 Though each engineer does specialize in either front-end or back-end, we still sometimes have full-stack responsibilities.
 So we'd also like you to implement some basic functionality in the given Vue app.

-*We expect this exercise to take 2-4 hours at the most.* If you ran out of time, please comment on what is leftt.
+*We expect this exercise to take 2-4 hours at the most.* If you ran out of time, please comment on what remains to be done in the README.

 Since this is a backend-focused challenge, we are not looking for styling or CSS, but will notice if any improvements are made.
 Also, don't concern yourself with configuring everything perfectly.
 This is just an exercise, so if you don't need to tweak something in order to meet the criteria below, leave it at the defaults.